open-atmos/PySDM/paper/paper.md

 ## Immersion Freezing

-This release of `PySDM` introduces representation of immersion freezing, i.e. freezing contingent on the presence of insoluble ice nuclei immersed in supercooled water droplets.
+This release of `PySDM` introduces representation of immersion freezing and melting, i.e. liquid-solid phase change contingent on the presence of insoluble ice nuclei immersed in supercooled water droplets.
 There are two alternative models implemented: the singular approach presented in
   @Shima_et_al_2020, and the time-dependent approach of @Alpert_and_Knopf_2016.
 For the time-dependent model, the water Activity Based Immersion Freezing Model (ABIFM)